JoeOsborn/mechlearn/README.md

 cd ../mechlearn
 ```

 Now we're good to go!
-IPython does not seem to work but CPython and I think PyPy do.
+IPython does not seem to work without messing with load paths, but CPython and I think PyPy do.
 Try copying the bindtest.py script from `../fceulib` over here and it should work fine loaded up in the interpreter (`import bindtest` and `bindtest.go()` if you have a ROM called `mario.nes` in this directory).